Barcelona is one of the most visited cities in Europe and, overall, a safe and pleasant destination for travelers.

-1. Sheet in the municipality of Sant Adrià de Besòs: This neighborhood is considered one of the most dangerous in the city.
+1. Sheet In the municipality of Sant Adrià de Besòs: This neighborhood is considered one of the most dangerous in the city.
+Indeed, La Mina suffers from a bad reputation linked to insecurity and drug trafficking.

 2. Sant Roc (Badalona): Close to La Mina, this neighborhood also has high levels of crime.